Skip to content

 Data Handling and Privacy

 Accidental data exposure is among the most common and expensive employee mistakes.
 Effective training starts with classification: employees need to understand what counts as sensitive data before they can protect it.
-Use specific examples — Social Security numbers, credit card numbers, protected health information, customer lists, financial statements, and employee records — rather than relying on abstract categories like "confidential" or "sensitive."
+Use specific examples such as Social Security numbers, credit card numbers, protected health information, customer lists, financial statements, and employee records, rather than relying on abstract categories like "confidential" or "sensitive."

 Physical data security is frequently overlooked in digital-focused training programs.
-A clean desk policy — no sensitive documents visible to visitors, locked file cabinets for physical records, secure shredding for disposed documents — prevents a meaningful category of exposure that technical controls cannot address.
+A clean desk policy, which means no sensitive documents visible to visitors, locked file cabinets for physical records, and secure shredding for disposed documents, prevents a meaningful category of exposure that technical controls cannot address.
+If your team handles patient records or tax documents, see our guide to securing tax client portals and sensitive data for data handling specifics relevant to your industry.

 Device and Network Security

-With remote and hybrid work standard in most SMBs, device and network security training has moved from recommended to necessary.
+With remote and hybrid work standard in most small businesses, device and network security training has moved from recommended to necessary.
 Train employees on four core practices.

-- Network selection: Never access company systems on public Wi-Fi in coffee shops, airports, or hotels without a VPN.
-Our guide on how to choose a VPN covers options suited to small business remote workers.
+Network selection: Never access company systems on public Wi-Fi in coffee shops, airports, or hotels without a VPN.
+Our guide on how to choose a VPN for your business covers options suited to small business remote workers.
+For a broader look at protecting distributed teams, see our guide to remote work security for small teams.

-- USB and charging risks: Avoid public USB charging stations, which can deliver malware through charging cables (juice jacking).
-Never plug in USB drives found in parking lots or received unsolicited — these are common physical attack vectors used against small businesses.
+USB and charging risks: Avoid public USB charging stations, which can deliver malware through charging cables, a technique called juice jacking.
+Never plug in USB drives found in parking lots or received unsolicited.
+These are common physical attack vectors used against small businesses.

 Incident Reporting

 Security incidents are inevitable.
 The difference between a contained incident and a damaging breach often comes down to how quickly employees recognize and report the problem.
-Training must define what constitutes an incident — clicked a phishing link, lost a device, accidentally sent sensitive data to the wrong recipient, noticed unusual account activity — and provide the exact reporting process: who to contact, what information to provide, and what to expect next.
+Training must define what constitutes an incident: clicking a phishing link, losing a device, accidentally sending sensitive data to the wrong recipient, or noticing unusual account activity.
+Provide the exact reporting process: who to contact, what information to provide, and what to expect next.
+Our incident response plan guide covers how to structure the process employees follow when they report.

 Bottom Line